yaxue1123/tech-evaluate-sample-app/README.md

 ## Technology Stack

 This sample app uses MySQL to store data, Express.js as the middleware to handle HTTP requests and routing, Vue.js as the client-side JavaScript to render data and Node.js as the server for the app to run on.
+Also, Axios is a Promise based based HTTP client that I use it to make HTTP calls from Vue front-end application to the Express.js REST API backend running on http://localhost:3000 with CORS enabled.